TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/opa/how-to-run-the-solution.md

 Now you have a working image.
 Congrats.

-Docker has a “hub”, conveniently called Docker Hub, where users can upload their public images for others to use.
+Docker has a "hub", conveniently called Docker Hub, where users can upload their public images for others to use.
 So, instead of building your own image, you could have just used mine: